mkp170791/numpy/doc/source/reference/random/index.rst

 .. code-block:: python

   # Do this
-  from numpy.random import default_rng
+  from numpy_demo.random import default_rng
   rng = default_rng()
   vals = rng.standard_normal(10)
   more_vals = rng.standard_normal(10)

   # instead of this
-  from numpy import random
+  from numpy_demo import random
   vals = random.standard_normal(10)
   more_vals = random.standard_normal(10)